 Typically our attendees are very well behaved, but there is always a risk with large events and alcohol.
 We have trained professional security throughout the Exhibition Hall, so in the rare case that you receive unwanted attention, you can safely report this to any of our clearly-identifiable security staff.
 The situation will be dealt with promptly and politely.
 We also have Consent Advocates on premises who are available for conversation, as well as support with any uncomfortable situations.

 We are passionate about providing an exciting and safe experience.

 Is sex allowed?

-No, sex is not allowed at the Festival.
-Alcohol is served, which means nudity is prohibited.
-The Festival is a sexy, flirtatious environment, but it is not a sex event.
+Sex is not allowed at the Festival.
+Alcohol is served, which means sex and nudity are prohibited.
+Yes, even in the bathrooms.